verrazzano/docs/content/en/docs/applications/kubernetes/_index.md

 ---
-title: "Deploy Applications using Kubernetes Objects"
+title: "Deploy Applications Using Kubernetes Objects"
 weight: 5
 draft: false
 ---

 Verrazzano and OAM provide workloads and Traits to define and customize applications.
 However, some situations may require resources beyond those provided.
-In this case, other existing Kubernetes resources can also be used.
+In those cases, you can use other existing Kubernetes resources.
 The `todo-list` example takes advantage of this capability in several Components to support unique Service and ConfigMap requirements.

 Most Kubernetes resources can be embedded as a workload within a Component.